-ID Scope % of emissions in scope % reduction from base year Base year Base year emissions (metric tonnes CO2e) Target year Comment Abs1 Scope 1+2 95% 1% 2013 288053 2014 The total emissions calculated for Scope 1 and 2 in 2013 were 252,461 (t Co2e), which covered the 339 properties in our boundary.
-The 2013 total emissions amount was adjusted but not re-assured in 2014, to reflect a rolling base year according to our methodology, as well as acquisitions and dispositions affecting our boundary.
-Our absolute reduction target for 2014 using our 2013 base year was 1-2%.
-We achieved a reduction of 0.2%.
+ID Scope % of emissions in scope % reduction from base year Base year Base year emissions covered by target (metric tonnes CO2e) Target year Is this a science- based target?
+Comment Abs1 Scope 1+2 (location- based) 95% 1% 2014 398118 2015 No, but we anticipate setting one in the next 2 years The total emissions calculated for Scope 1 and 2 in 2014 were 287,462 (t Co2e), which covered the 411 properties in our boundary.
+The 2014 total emissions amount was adjusted but not re-assured in 2015, to reflect a rolling base year according to our methodology, as well as acquisitions and dispositions affecting our boundary.
+Our absolute reduction target for 2015 using our 2014 base year was 1-2%.
+We achieved a reduction of 6.1%.
 Emissions not included in the scope are refrigerant from sources other than HVAC, and fuel from non-company owned vehicles used in the course of work.